You are here: Home > Be Inspired > Itineraries > 48 Hours in Plymouth

 Day 2

+Enjoy some fresh air on your second day, out on the water.
 Spend your morning enjoying a cruise of the Sound with Plymouth Boat Trips, see the historic Naval dockyards or take a trip over to the idyllic Cawsand and Kingsand.
-If being active on the water is more your thing, head over to the Mount Batten Watersports & Activities Centre and hire a kayak or stand up paddleboard.

-Before you head home take some time on Plymouth Hoe, home to one of the finest views in the world (well we think so anyway).
+If being active on the water is more your thing, take a dip in Plymouth’s famous art deco salt water swimming pool Tinside Lido and work up an appetite for lunch.
+Make sure to take some time on Plymouth Hoe, home to one of the finest views in the world (well, we think so anyway).
 Get your selfie at the top of Smeaton’s Tower and take a walk along the Hoe Promenade, with views of the Sound on one side, and the Naval War Memorial on the other.

-Don’t forget to find the ‘Beatle Bums’ set into the grass on the Hoe to recreate your own version of the famous four’s postcard worthy photo.
+Don’t forget to find the ‘Beatle Bums’ set into the grass on the Hoe to recreate your own version of the famous four’s postcard-worthy photo.

 Tweet, Follow & Share